DroidScript/Plugin-JavaCompiler/README.md

 # DroidScript Java Compiler

 Runtime Java compiler plugin for DroidScript.
+It can also compile jar files to dex file.

 > [!NOTE]
 > Minimum required Android version: 8 (SDK 26).